SixSq/old.sixsq.github.com/_posts/blog/2014-04-23-blog-contributing-to-slipstream.md

 ***Note on Connectors development***

-Developing a connector can take time if you are not accustomed to the connector development process.
-The SixSq team is very efficient in this task so it can be more profitable for you to ask for a quote and let the SixSq team develop the connector for you.
+Developing a connector can take time if you are not accustomed to the connector development process and SlipStream's connector architecture.
+The SixSq team is very efficient at this task as we do it all the time so it can be more cost effective for you to ask for a quote and let the SixSq team develop the connector for you, or help you get started.

+<span class='contact-us-placeholder'></span>